srishti09-12/Money-Manager/README.md

 # Expense-Tracker

-It is a expense tracking website, which helps to achive your financial goals.
+It is a expense tracking website which manages the expenses, which helps to achive your financial goals.

 Main Features -
 Login/SignUp,